 Note at Jn 17:3.
 Jn 17:9 is not contradicting Jn 3:16.
 See Jn 17:20.
 Jesus was saying that He made it known through teaching and demonstration [living God’s word of Jn 12:50], that He is about life, and then – more specifically – everlasting Life.
 Know this about God, and you really know Him [His will] better.

 Note how He spoiled a very emotional funeral (Lk 7:11-17; Mt 10:8).
 Jesus is about Life lasting, the church today is still very much about death and life hereafter.
-Read the paper entitled “The Testimony”, if you will.
+Read the meditation entitled “The Testimony”, if you will.

 Looking At Jn 17:1,5,22, it seems as if Jesus was “transcending” through a prayer heard and answered by His Father whilst talking to His Father (Jn 11:41,42).
 So then, consider talking to your Father as a Person.